Augment a line list of infection with a set of events

 a function that calculates the time to event onset from infection.
 This will be called with a vector of infection times as the first parameter (

-, and the first parameter will be infection time. if you have an discrete probability profile for this then you can usecfg_ip_sampler_rng(ip_symptoms)
+time) but all other columns ofdfare also available as well as thesymptomatic,died,andadmittedflags.
+The function must be vectorised on its inputs (and consume additional inputs with...).
+Apurrrstyle lambda is OK e.g.~ stats::rgamma(.x, shape = 3), and the first parameter will be infection time. if you have an discrete probability profile for this then you can usecfg_ip_sampler_rng(ip_symptoms).- fn_sample_delay

 This function returns the time from either symptom onset (symptomatic) or from infection (asymptomatic) until a sample is taken.
 (N.B. this might be better to do a screening test probability plus screening test frequency rather than overloading this.)